… or printing t3h stuff, ha!

 I simply didn’t care if it is warped as long as it sticks to hotbed until the model is fully printed.

 It is also worth to mention that post-processing models printed out of a rubber-like material are a pain in the ass to clean …. but doable 😉

 What to do with leftovers of PLA

 I’ve tried to print it with ABS (pink on a photo) and a result wasn’t great.
 That is because I never use a fan to cool down prints during printing (yeah, I know, I need to add FAN cooling someday ).
 However, PLA (red on a photo) works perfectly fine since it sorta cools down quicker (hotbed set to 50 degrees C)

-Idea was to use leftovers of filaments that I had lying around and in case one finished, I could easily swap 'em during printing.
+The idea was to use leftovers of filaments that I had lying around and in case one finished, I could easily swap ’em during printing.

 After these experiments, I’ve come up with an idea (obviously already known) that I am able to print multicolor objects.

 Above experiment was nearly just in time with a request that came to me.
 Sachy (Main RetroKomp party organizer) asked me and Johny/Lamers to 3D Print a RetroKomp Star Award – a major prize to honor deep involvement in the demoscene, retro computing, etc. etc.

 We’ve already known that super awesome old school Polish C64 demoscene group – QUARTET will be a winner, so that made it a custom print request.

 Johny made a 3D model that was IMO great.